 Here’s the response from Patrick at Cash Money Life

 At first glance, I would say probably not.
 In the current lending environment, lenders are looking for homebuyers to make a 20% down payment on the home to qualify for a home loan.
 Unless you can come up with that 20% down payment, it will be extremely difficult to get a home loan.

 The other thing that may work against you is your credit card debt, which is almost as much as your annual take home pay.
 Lenders will look at several factors when determining whether or not to offer you a home loan, including your income, credit score, how much you currently owe, and other factors.

 My best recommendation for you is to improve your credit score and try to knock down your current credit card debt.
 In a few years you may be better prepared to purchase a home.
 Dave Ramsey offers some good tips on how to get started if you are looking for a good place to start.

 Here’s my response

 Thank you for asking your question.
 Given that you and your husband have sizable credit card debt and a small amount saved, I think it does not make sense to even consider buying a house.
-Unless, and this is far-fetched, you can free up significant amount of money each month by owning a home — i.e., your eventual mortgage payment is much cheaper than your rent.
+Unless, and this is far-fetched, you can free up a significant amount of money each month by owning a home — i.e., your eventual mortgage payment is much cheaper than your rent.

 I think a better course of action is to look at how you can improve your cash flow, reduce your debt, and increase your savings.
-I will again refers to the first three steps of Dave Ramsey’s Seven Baby Steps:
+I will again refer to the first three steps of Dave Ramsey’s Seven Baby Steps: